quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 to 0x00000001, the server MUST close the connection with a version negotiation error.

+Servers MAY complete the handshake even if the Version Information is missing.
+Clients MUST NOT complete the handshake if they are reacting to a Version Negotiation packet and the Version Information is missing, but MAY do so otherwise.

 If a client receives Version Information where the server's Chosen Version was not sent by the client as part of its Available Versions, the client MUST close the connection with a version negotiation error.

-If the Version Information was missing, the endpoints MAY complete the handshake.
-However, if a client has reacted to a Version Negotiation packet and the Version Information was missing, the client MUST close the connection with a version negotiation error.
+If a client has reacted to a Version Negotiation packet and the Version Information was missing, the client MUST close the connection with a version negotiation error.

 If the client received and acted on a Version Negotiation packet, the client MUST validate the server's Available Versions field.
 The Available Versions